 Based on the nationally recognized Signature NAMI Family-to-Family program, NAMI Homefront is designed to address the unique needs of family, caregivers and friends of those who have served or are currently serving our country.
 The program is taught by trained family members of service members/veterans with mental health conditions.

-NAMI Homefront is a free, 6-session educational program for families, caregivers, and friends of military service members and veterans with mental health conditions.
+NAMI Homefront is a free, 6-session educational program for families, caregivers, and friends of military service members and veterans with mental health conditions or symptoms.

 What You’ll Gain

 Recovery is a journey and there is hope for all people affected by mental health conditions.
 This experience provides an opportunity for mutual support and shared positive impact.
 You will experience compassion and reinforcement from people who relate to your experiences.
 Through your participation, you have the opportunity to help others grow.